 You can set any output to use an auxiliary source, which is helpful if you intend to change the sources shown to your onsite viewers.

-When you set your auxiliary outputs, you should see an AUX Outputs tab appear in the lower right section.
-Each auxiliary output includes all camera inputs, graphics tracks, media bins, remote cameras, RTMP inputs, and NDI inputs.
+When you set your auxiliary outputs, you should see an AUX tab appear in the lower left section.
+Each auxiliary output includes all camera inputs, media bins, remote cameras, RTMP inputs, and NDI inputs.

-To utilize this with your picture-in-picture graphics, go to a Graphics tab (e.g., GFX 1) and create a new layer.
+To utilize this with your picture-in-picture graphics, go to a Graphics tab (e.g., GFX 1) and create a new layer (Create Custom Graphic > New Layer).

 Click the Paintbrush button.